 - Pearson Test of English (PTE) Academic with an equivalency score of 57.

-- Scholastic Aptitude Test (SAT) score of 510 or higher on the Critical Reading section (if taken prior to March 2016) or 480 on the revised SAT (if taken after March 2016).
+- Scholastic Aptitude Test (SAT) score of 480 or higher on the Critical Reading section (if taken prior to March 2016) or 480 on the revised SAT (if taken after March 2016).

 - American College Testing (ACT) score of 21 or higher.

 - Completion of a prerequisite course to place into a college-level English class from another U.S. higher education institution.

 - Graduation (or in the process of completing) a U.S. high school